 Module 4- SCIENTISTS DATA BASE

-In this module all of the scientists who are working on invasive aquatic organisms are going to be put in together.
+In this module all of the scientists who are working on invasive alien species are going to be put in together.
+Parties are only allowed to include details of scientists/universities resident/situated in their territory.